Competitions and Discussions

 Projected Image Competitions and How To Submit

-When a judge views and scores each image, the name of the photographer is hidden from the judge.
+Club members may submit one image in .jpg format for PI competitions.
+The submitted images are shown in random order.
+When judges view and each image, the name of the photographer is hidden from the judge.

 Preparing a JPG file for PI Competition

-• The image must saved as a JPG file (.jpg or .jpeg).
+- The image must be saved as a JPG file (.jpg or .jpeg).

-For example, a member named Kim Hughes is in Class B and she submits an image titled "Portrait of Jamie."
+For example, a member named Kim Hughes submits an image titled "Portrait of Jamie."
 Kim names her file:

 Projected Image Discussions and How To Submit